 We’ve all heard how important it is to eat our fruits and vegetables.
 And a certain sailor has been telling us, for decades, to eat our spinach.
 You may be surprised to learn that chicory contains powerful disease-fighting compounds called polyphenols.
 In 2013, the Journal of Nutrition published research that showed adults who consume 650 mg of polyphenols each day tend to live longer and better than those who don’t.
 This is due to polyphenols’ abilities to protect your cardiovascular system, fight cancer, and reduce inflammation.
 One cup of chicory contains 235 mg of polyphenols, which is twice the amount found in spinach!

 Chicory’s family tree

 Family trees can be funny things.
 It’s like going to a reunion and learning that you are actually related to that person.
-A member of the daisy family (Asteraceae), chicory (Cichorium intybus) is one of those large, gregarious groups that keeps turning up in unexpected places, and some of the connections aren’t exactly clear.
-For example, curly endive, Belgian endive, and radicchio are all types of chicory, while lettuce and dandelions are like siblings.
-Chicory’s many cousins include sunflowers, artichokes, yarrow, chrysanthemums, and even dahlias!
+A member of the sunflower family (Asteraceae), chicory (Cichorium intybus) is one of those large, gregarious groups that keeps turning up in unexpected places, and some of the connections aren’t exactly clear.
+For example, curly endive, Belgian endive, and radicchio are all types of chicory, dandelions and lettuce are siblings, and chicory’s cousins include sunflowers, artichokes, yarrow, chrysanthemums, and even dahlias.

 Chicory leaf types